 Xbox Series X vs Xbox One X: Which is best for you?

-Ultimately, the main decision to make is whether you want to invest (heavily) in the future of gaming or you're happy to settle for the very best the last generation has to offer.
+Ultimately, the main decision to make is whether you want to invest (heavily) in the future of gaming or you're happy to settle for the best the last generation has to offer.

 The Xbox Series X is an extremely powerful, exciting new console.
-But we also have a massive sweet spot for the Xbox One X. The latter is an amazing machine for the current price and if you can find one for sale, it could be a better option for a tighter budget.
+But we also have a massive sweet spot for the Xbox One X still.
+The latter is an amazing machine for the current price and if you can find one for sale, it could be a better option for a tighter budget.